justinedeo/fitcast-app/README.md

 Data Connect generated files are already included, no additional setup is required
 Expo Go has limited support for notifications

-Thanks for trying it out and thanks for a great semester Professor Alsmirat!
+Thanks for trying it out and thanks for a great semester, Professor Alsmirat!